 At one point, God was so small in my life that I didn’t know if I was supposed to turn right or left.
 I built so many walls in hopes that I could protect myself.
 I set unbelievably high standards because that was my way of preserving the little vision I had left.
 It was easier for me to love than to be loved because I didn’t believe it could happen to me.
 I felt that being in love was selfish, but at the same time, I desired it.
 I was at war with the vision I had and the image I thought I deserved.

 For so many years, I was at war with myself until God spoke these words to me, ” It’s not about a place for you, but freedom.”
 At that point, my mind immediately went in many different directions.
 I thought I was free, but clearly, God saw me struggling in ways that I didn’t understand.
 I began to ask myself all kinds of questions like God, what do you mean by freedom?
 How do I get it?
 What do I need to do?
 Over time, God began to reveal His answers:

 What do you mean by freedom?

 - God had to teach me that I needed to have a vision.

 How do I get freedom?

-- Through the lesson of the Beatitudes (Matthew 5:1-11) God taught me that being “Blessed” isn’t about gaining the materialistic things in this world because that doesn’t bring happiness.
-When we are blessed in the Lord we are happy, blissful, joyous, ecstatic; its the inner joy I can experience through Him.
+- Through the Beatitudes (Matthew 5:1-11), God taught me that being “Blessed” isn’t about gaining the materialistic things in this world because that doesn’t bring happiness.
+When we are blessed in the Lord, we are happy, blissful, joyous, ecstatic; it’s the inner joy I can experience through Him.

 What do I need to do to have this freedom?